bigideainc/yogptv2/README.md

   - **Epochs** (`--epoch`)
 - Experiment with different combinations to optimize performance.
 - Use GPUs with higher VRAM for faster processing.
+> **Important**: You can see how you are fairing during in the training procress on [A9Labs Dashboard](https://tobiusaolo.github.io/A9labsDashboard/).

 ### Validator Node Setup